-Let us help convert your costly machined components to reap the benefits of high volume efficiencies of cold-formed/cold heading processes.
+Let us help convert your costly machined components to reap the benefits of high volume efficiencies of cold forming/cold heading processes.
 Cold Headed Conversions are currently machined components converted to cold-formed components and fasteners yielding the highest possible savings for your products.